Skip to content

 Provisioning logs

 A platform-managed log stream keyed by env ID.
 Captures every stage of create / hibernate / resume / delete operations with structured fields.
-Excluded from the LAW-004 data export - it's operational telemetry, not personal data.
+Excluded from the customer data export - it's operational telemetry, not personal data.

 Soft delete